Social cognitive neuroscience: History and methods

 In the year 2000, the term social cognitive neuroscience was coined by Matthew Lieberman and Kevin Ochsner, who are from social and cognitive psychology backgrounds, respectively.
 This was done to integrate and brand the isolated labs doing research on the neural bases of social cognition.
 Also in the year 2000, Elizabeth Phelps and colleagues published the first fMRI study on social cognition, specifically on race evaluations.
 The adoption of fMRI, a less expensive and noninvasive neuroimaging modality, induced explosive growth in the field.
 In 2001, the first academic conference on social cognitive neuroscience was held at University of California, Los Angeles.
 The mid-2000s saw the emergence of academic societies related to the field (Social and Affective Neuroscience Society, Society for Social Neuroscience), as well as peer-reviewed journals specialized for the field (Social Cognitive and Affective Neuroscience, Social Neuroscience).
 In the 2000s and beyond, labs conducting social cognitive neuroscience research proliferated throughout Europe, North America, East Asia, Australasia, and South America.

 Starting in the late 2000s, the field began to expand its methodological repertoire by incorporating other neuroimaging modalities (e.g. electroencephalography, magnetoencephalography, functional near-infrared spectroscopy), advanced computational methods (e.g. multivariate pattern analysis, causal modeling, graph theory), and brain stimulation techniques (e.g. transcranial magnetic stimulation, transcranial direct-current stimulation, deep brain stimulation).
 Due to the volume and rigor of research in the field, the 2010s saw social cognitive neuroscience achieving mainstream acceptance in the wider fields of neuroscience and psychology.

 Hyperscanning or inter-brain research is becoming the most frequent approach to studying social cognition.
 It is thought that exploring the correlation of neuronal activities of two or more brains in shared cognitive tasks can contribute to understanding the relationship between social experiences and neurophysiological processes.
+In 2024, inspired by research on interpersonal neural synchronization and neuroscience studies on fetal brain responses to auditory stimuli that revealed increased neuronal activity in the fetal brain when it was exposed to an unfamiliar voice stimuli, the mother-fetus neurocognitive model hypothesis has been put forward opening a new research direction.
+According to this position, interpersonal neurophysiological processes within the biological system of this dyad provide the fetal nervous system with training for proper reactions to stimuli at the onset of cognition.
+The hypothesis has shown that training is successful because of neural synchronization between nervous systems that occurs through the interference of local neuronal oscillations with the low-frequency electromagnetic field of the mother's heart.